learning-zone/docker-and-kubernetes-basics/kubernetes.md

 #### Q. How can RBAC be used to grant permission to Kubernetes resources?
 Are there any limitations?
 #### Q. How would you expose an application running in a Kubernetes cluster to the outside world?
 #### Q. What tools can be used to monitor your cluster and your applications?
 #### Q. Kubernetes APIs have been described as both imperative and declarative.
-What does this mean, and why are declarative APIs so useful in DevOps?
+What does this mean?
 #### Q. What is Helm Charts?
 #### Q. How to use persistent volume in kubernetes?